davidhuangsh-lgtm/media-filter/README.md

 ## Computerization

-Developed by the **Computerization** club, with the assistant of deep neural networks (to learn more, see [AI Lab](https://github.com/WFLA-AI-Lab)).
+Developed by the **Computerization** club, with the assistance of deep neural networks (to learn more, see [AI Lab](https://github.com/WFLA-AI-Lab)).
 We are dedicated to helping the community through technology.